-The General Partner has also adopted a severance plan for its employees which, in general, is triggered by the termination of an employee's employment during the period (the "Transition Period") beginning two weeks prior to the effective date of a "change of control" and ending, for senior management, within 2 years thereafter or, for all other employees, within 1 year thereafter.
-In general, the severance plan entitles (i) senior management to an amount equal to two times base salary for the most recent twelve-month period and the average annual bonus for the last three fiscal years in which a bonus was paid or is payable, (ii) regional management to an amount equal to one year's base salary and (iii) general employees to an amount equal to the product of the number of years of such employee's service and his or her weekly salary.
+The General Partner has also adopted severance plans for its employees which, in general, are triggered by the termination of an employee's employment during the period (the "Transition Period") beginning two weeks prior to the effective date of a "change of control" and ending, for senior management, within 2 years thereafter or, for all other employees, within 1 year thereafter.
+In general, the severance plans entitle (i) senior management to an amount equal to two times base salary for the most recent twelve-month period and the average annual bonus for the last three fiscal years, (ii) regional management to an amount equal to one year's base salary and (iii) general employees to an amount equal to the product of the number of years of such employee's service and his or her weekly salary.
 Severance payments to general employees will be no less than two months and no greater than one year's salary.
-The severance plan also provides that the General Partner will be required to provide benefits commensurate with those received while employed by the General Partner to senior management and regional management for the duration of the Transition Period or such longer period as any plan, program, practice or policy may provide.
+The severance plans also provide that the General Partner will be required to provide benefits commensurate with those received while employed by the General Partner to senior management and regional management for the duration of the Transition Period or such longer period as any plan, program, practice or policy may provide.
 Furthermore, if any payment received by an "eligible employee" is subject to the excise tax imposed by Section 4999(a) of the Code, the General Partner will make an additional payment to the "eligible employee" so that after such payment the employee retains a net amount on an after-tax basis equal to what he would have received had the excise tax and all other federal and state taxes on such additional amount not been payable.
-In addition, each Employment Agreement will contain non-competition and confidentiality provisions.